Shoctode/shoctode/README.md

 Drive Encryption) shall be used instead of access control (e.g. Full Disk Encryption instead of FS Permissions).

-## To think about
+## Think about

 Put stuff here we need to integrate into the sections above.

 * I dont have anything right now,
-* but this is a Ãlist and a topic could look like
+* but this is a list and a topic could look like
 * Joy and Play